thebridsk/bridgescorerdocs/docs/content/duplicate/scoreboardcomplete.md

 The **All Boards** button shows a page that has all the board score sheets.

 The **Match Points** button, which can also be **Played Scoring Method** or **International Match Points** identifies how the scores are displayed in the scoreboard page.
+This will not change the scoring method of the match, only show what the score would be with an alternate scoring method.
-Currently only Match Points scoring is supported.
+Currently only Match Points scoring for a match is supported.

 ## Menu